UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > >
 > > The answer is 2.
 > >
-> > The command `git add venus.txt` places the current version of `venus.txt` into the staging area.
+> > The command `git add notes.txt` places the current version of `notes.txt` into the staging area.
 > > The changes to the file from the second `echo` command are only applied to the working copy,
 > > not the version in the staging area.
 > >
-> > So, when `git commit -m "Comment on Venus as an unsuitable base"` is executed,
+> > So, when `git commit -m "Create workshop notes"` is executed,
-> > the version of `venus.txt` committed to the repository is the one from the staging area and
+> > the version of `notes.txt` committed to the repository is the one from the staging area and
 > > has only one line.
 > >
 > >  At this time, the working copy still has the second line (and
 > >  `git status` will show that the file is modified).
-However, `git checkout HEAD venus.txt`
+However, `git checkout HEAD notes.txt`
-> >  replaces the working copy with the most recently committed version of `venus.txt`.
+> >  replaces the working copy with the most recently committed version of `notes.txt`.
 > >
-> >  So, `cat venus.txt` will output
+> >  So, `cat notes.txt` will output
 > >  ```
-> >  Venus is beautiful and full of love.
+> >  Here are my notes from the workshop..
 > >  ```
 > > {: .output}
 > {: .solution}